Kinematic Basis of Emergent Energetics of Complex Dynamics: Emergent potential and -conservative motion

+In the simplest case, if $\mD(\vx)$ is the identity matrix, and $\omega(\vx) = 1$ is the Lebesgue measure, then the equations in Eq. \eqref{hq-eq} become

-The vector field $\vg(\vx)$ is now volume preserving and it also has a conserved quantity $\varphi(\vx)$.
-System in (\ref{h-sys}) is intimately related to the classical Hamiltonian systems \cite{perko}.
+The vector field $\vg(\vx)$ is now volume preserving, and the system $\vx'(t)=\gamma(\vx)$ also has a conserved quantity $\varphi(\vx)$.
+System with Eq. \eqref{h-sys} is intimately related to the classical Hamiltonian systems \cite{perko}.
 One of the most important features of this class of dynamics is that the $\varphi(\vx)$ gives the steady state probability distribution exactly for any finite $\epsilon$ in the form of $\pi_{\epsilon}(\vx)\propto e^{-\varphi(\vx)/\epsilon}$ according to Boltzmann's law, if one identifies $\epsilon$ with temperature \cite{qian-pla,qian-epjst}.